CHÂTEAU LATOUR 2000

 Robert PARKER - The Wine Advocate

-The extremely rich, blackpurple color to the rim is followed by a wine with some subtle smoke, loads of minerals, a hint of vanilla, and plenty of creme de cassis as well as roasted meat and a slight scorched earth character.
-Broad, savory, and rich, the wine seems to be about 5 years away from full maturity and should drink well for at least 40-50 more years.
+The extremely rich, black-purple colour to the rim is followed by a wine with some subtle smoke, loads of minerals, a hint of vanilla, and plenty of crème de cassis as well as roasted meat and a slight scorched earth character.
+Broad, savoury, and rich, the wine seems to be about 5 years away from full maturity and should drink well for at least 40-50 more years.

 98 / 100